 - When cooking is completed, let naturally release for 2 minutes, then Quick Release rest of pressure.
 Stir well and season with Parmesan, salt, and pepper to taste.
 Add a little more chicken broth, if desired, to reach desired consistency – optional.

 - If you find liquid still remaining on the top of your Instant Pot chicken and rice after cooking, stir well and turn on Sauté mode to fully incorporate.

 - Chicken broth: Use 3 cups of chicken broth if you prefer a firmer rice with a more separate grain.
 Use 4 cups for a more risotto-inspired chicken and rice, with a soupier, more stew-like texture.
 The rice will still have a clear grain but will be nice and soft.
 My family and I prefer 4 cups; we like the risotto texture more than when made with 3 cups.
 However, if you want your version to have clear grains of rice and be less creamy, use 3 cups.

-- Rice: Use white rice since brown rice takes longer to cook and will overcook the chicken.
+- Rice: Be sure to use white rice for this recipe!
+Brown rice is not recommended since it would take about 10 minutes longer, which would overcook the chicken.
 Do not use instant or minute rice.

 - Cheese: Fresh Parmesan is ideal, but can sub shredded cheese.

-- If you discover a “gluey” texture to your chicken and rice, it’s likely you’ve overcooked the recipe by leaving it to release pressure naturally for too long.
+- If you end up with a “gluey” texture to your chicken and rice, it’s likely you’ve overcooked the recipe by leaving it to release pressure naturally for too long.
 This part is important!
 Give it just 2 minutes after the Instant pot beeps, then manually release pressure.